Seek Stability in Tough Times Schedule a free conSULTATION

 What will happen to my personal property?

 Kansas has various exemptions to protect your property when you file for bankruptcy.
 For instance, household goods and furnishings that are considered reasonable and necessary are protected.
 Each debtor is allowed one vehicle worth up to $20,000.
 Jewelry worth up to $1,000 per debtor is protected.
 Retirement accounts are generally protected, as well as many other categories of property.
-For more information about protected property, call our Overland Park bankruptcy attorney at (913) 225-8240 for a free, confidential consultation.
+For more information about protected property, call our Overland Park bankruptcy attorney for a free, confidential consultation.

 How can I afford an attorney if I can't pay my debt?